HCODX / Image Compressor

 2

-Pick an output format (or keep originals), set a quality (0.8 is a great default for photos), and a max width.
-You can also set a max file size — the tool iterates quality until it fits.
+Hit a preset like Web optimized, or set output format, quality (0.8 is the sweet spot), and max width.
+You can also set a target file size — the tool iterates quality until it fits.

 3